Howard Apfel: Recognition

-Apfel was cited in New York and New Jersey's Top Doctor edition in 2009, 2012-2024 and the Metropolitan edition as well. as one of the top pediatric cardiologists in New Jersey.
+Apfel was cited in New York and New Jersey's Top Doctor edition in 2009, 2012-2024 as one of the top pediatric cardiologists in New Jersey.
 He was also ranked as the 2nd best cardiologist in New Jersey by the Jewish Standard.

 Awards

 Apfel has received many awards during his years of practicing medicine.
 The following is a chronological list of his awards: